Piano-Hand-Archive/Piano-Hand-Algorithms/README.md

 ## Configuration

-You can tune the behavior by modifying the constant at the top of the script:
+You can tune the robot's behavior by modifying the constant at the top of the script:

 ```python
 MOVE_PENALTY = 4